-Since the incidence of sensory, as well as neural hearing loss is approximately ten-times higher in the NICU versus well-baby nursery, A-ABR is the recommended screening technology for use in the NICU population (JCIH 2007).
+Since the incidence of sensory, as well as neural hearing loss is approximately ten-times higher in the Neonatal Intensive Care Unit (NICU) versus well-baby nursery, A-ABR is the recommended screening technology for use in the NICU population (JCIH 2019).
 The hearing screen should be performed as close to discharge as possible.

 If a newborn does not pass his/her hearing screening, is it acceptable to repeat the screening more than one time?